rekalogika/mapper/README.md

 * Improve non-framework usage.
 * Warm up proxies on build time from the list of classes provided by the user.
 * Lazy-loading using Doctrine `Collection` type hint on the target side.
-* `PresetTransformer`.
-Transforms objects using a predetermined table of values.

 ## Documentation